 - Lack of ancient remains from the 1st century A.D., including significant pottery and coins

 - Lack of buildings from the New Testament period.
-After nearly 20 years of digging, excavators have identified only one Roman period house and another building they identify as a Roman temple.
+After 30 years of digging, excavators have identified only one Roman period house and another building they identify as a Roman temple.
 This latter identification is dubious.

 In short, there is little to commend this site as being the Bethsaida mentioned by Josephus and the Bible.
 For more of the excavators’ perspective, see the links below.
 For more evidence against this identification, see Rainey and Notley, The Sacred Bridge, pp. 356–59.